Code-Institute-Submissions/CI-2nd-milestone/README.md

 ## Testing
 The project can be tested using the buildin webserver functionality of webpack.
 A full documentation of this functionality can be found [here](https://webpack.js.org/configuration/dev-server/).
 By spinning up this server and adding extra flags you can simulate the project being hosted by a real webserver.

-By typing the following command
+By typing the following command:
 ```
 webpack-dev-server --mode development
 ```